 They’re legit, people.
 They just have less packaging, less advertising and less plastic.
 It’s not like your doctor’s office needs an EPT to tell if you’re pregnant each time.
 I buy them in bulk, just so when I’m having a procedure or I’m taking medicine I can KNOW.
 Do it.
 Or, check these out from Amazon!

 Perhaps you had an OB before you got pregnant, but a lot of people just see family practice doctors for physicals outside of pregnancy.
-I have a whole post on finding a doctor but let me boil it down
+I have a whole post on finding a doctor but let me boil it down to the best way:

-- Find someone close to your home or your work
+- Find someone close to your home or your work (this is a good idea because you see them FREQUENTLY near the end).

-- Figure out what hospital you want to deliver at, and find a doctor that matches it.
+- Figure out what hospital you want to deliver at and find a doctor that matches it.

 3. Find a hospital when you’re first pregnant

 Again, 2 and 3 are kind of inter-related.
-I work at a free-standing birth center.
+I worked at a free-standing birth center.
 This offers the ability to not be in a “hospital” environment, but having a full hospital at your disposal (because I am a nurse that works for the hospital).
 I think it’s really nice not to have share elevators with people who have who-knows-what.

 4. Call your insurance in early pregnancy